nat-418/tabbot.nvim/README.md

 ![Abbot of Cui Yun Gong monastery plays Xiangqi](./abbot.jpg)

 Tabbot is a simple Neovim plugin that makes working with tabs easier.
-It pulls out the "tabs as workspaces" concept from my [dbm.nvim](https://github.com/nat-418/dbm.nvim) plugin and refines it, shipping only one command:
+Tabbot pulls out the "tabs as workspaces" concept from my [dbm.nvim](https://github.com/nat-418/dbm.nvim) plugin and refines it, shipping only one command: